rodrigoklein/gs1-hc-spec/v0.2/README.md

 Based on that, we have decided to keep the same stack that ANVISA is using.
 With this strategy we can save time discussing the technology and can save a lot of money in terms of software development because, the same developer that need to implement the vertical connection to the SNCM also can develop the horizontal communication.

-In this way, we are following the same security stack of the SNCM System that means:
+In this way, we are following the same stack of the SNCM System that means:

 - The use of the SSL (Secure Shell Layer) over HTTP communication.
 - Mutual Authentication using the ICP-Brasil Digital certificates
 - Electronic Signature on the XML messages to assure the authenticity and integrity of the messages.
+- SOAP Webservices

 ![image info](authSchema.png)